 You will see the path to your new bootable ISO image.
 You can also use the following options:

-- Add MSP360 Remote Assistant to the Recovery Disk
+- Add MSP360 Connect (formerly Remote Desktop) to the Recovery Disk

 This enables you or someone else who provides administration support to connect to the booted Windows Server.

 - Protect Recovery Disk with master password

 Specify a master password for extra security to prevent unauthorized access to the recovery USB disk.

 If you want to add your own drivers to the bootable ISO image (in order to use it for restore to dissimilar hardware), in this field you should specify the path to the folder that contains the required drivers: